Ante Establishment

 “N-n-no,” he stammered.
 “You dropped this.
 It’s yours.
 I just picked it up.”

-“Son, I’m joking,” Laverne smiled.
-“I’m joking.
-Thank you for your honesty.
+“Relax, I’m joking,” Laverne smiled.
+“Thank you for your honesty.
 I didn’t know what to expect when you first walked up.
 I’m afraid I don’t meet many gentlemen these days.”

-“Hi,” he shifted, nervously.
+“Hi,” he shifted nervously.

 “That was so nice of you to return the money but I want you keep it.
-After what we’ve just witnessed you’ve more than earned it,” Laverne insisted.
+After what we’ve all just witnessed you’ve more than earned it,” Laverne insisted.
 “Please allow your good deed to be rewarded by another.”

 “Um…” he was still struggling.
 “I don’t know what’s going on.”

-“I’ll tell you what,” she was ready to deal, “you tell me what you think I should be paid to appear in a porno and if I like what I hear you can keep the tenner.”
+“I’ll tell you what,” she was ready to deal, “you tell me what you think I should be paid to appear in a porno and if I like what I hear, you can keep the tenner.”

 “Would you be playing a nurse?”